bretmullinix/openshift-idm-cluster-on-aws/part7-configure-nexus-docker-registry/readme.md

     ![default-sonatype-nexus-home-screen](../images/installed_nexus_repo_picture.png)

-1. Login to the console by clicking on the **SignIn** button on the top right of the screen.
+1. Login to the console by clicking on the **Sign In** button on the top right of the screen.

 1. You should get a login dialog similar to the following if you are logging in for the first time.